 Afterglow - “In silence, we hear everything”

-We encourage you to stay and sleep in the temple on ceremony days, but if you are feeling good, you can check with a facilitator and go to your bungalow if you wish.
+We encourage you to stay and sleep in the temple on ceremony days to fully immerse yourself in the experience.
+However, if you are feeling well and would prefer to return to your room, please consult with a facilitator for guidance and approval.

 The dieta and the sharing meeting

 After the ceremony, we ask that you fast until breakfast is served the following morning.
 This fasting period allows the ayahuasca medicine to continue working in your body uninterrupted, ensuring a thorough and effective healing process.